XcalableMP/manual/en/tutorial-local.rst

 The integer number in the Coarray dimension specifies the targer image.
-Each image index starts with 0 in XMP/C and starts with 1 in XMP/Fortran.

-xmpc_this_image() in XMP/C and this_image() XMP/Fortran returns the current image index.
+Each image index starts with 0 in XMP/C and starts with 1 in XMP/Fortran. xmpc_this_image() in XMP/C and this_image() XMP/Fortran return the current image index.

 .. note::
-   Image index start with 1 while it uses [] (similar to C style for array dimension) to specify Coarray dimension based on the standard Fortran 2008.
+   In XMP/Fortran, image index starts with 1 while it uses [] (similar to C style for array dimension) to specify Coarray dimension based on the standard Fortran 2008.

 .. note::